jycpark95/Final-Project/README.md

 Click on the CORS icon.

 Once you are ready to begin using the website, toggle the switch for "Enable cross-origin resource sharing."
-Copy and paste the following link in the user input "URL or URL pattern" section:
+Copy and paste the following link in the user input "URL or URL pattern" section after your http://O.O.O.####/recipe_feed where the #### stands for the port number.

 Refresh your page and you are ready to begin.